 We’re very pleased to announce our 2019 Christmas Card design competition winners.

-Jackie Baldwin’s beautiful winter scene landscape is our overall winner.
+Jacky Baldwin’s beautiful winter scene landscape is our overall winner.

-On the day of her stroke, Jackie got up and suddenly felt like her head had exploded.
+On the day of her stroke, Jacky got up and suddenly felt like her head had exploded.
 "I remember screaming in agony.
 It was like a firework going off in my brain," she says.

-Jackie attends Sheffield Touch of Colour, a Stroke Association Voluntary Group.
+Jacky attends Sheffield Touch of Colour, a Stroke Association Voluntary Group.
 "The art group has been my saviour," she says.
 "I don't know where I’d be without it."

-When Jackie paints, she immerses herself in the picture, thinking where would she be in the painting and what would she be doing.
+When Jacky paints, she immerses herself in the picture, thinking where would she be in the painting and what would she be doing.
 The dog in her painting is her own dog Frankie, who has been a lifeline and a constant companion throughout her recovery.

 Our talented runners up will have their amazing designs made into eCards.
 These will be used by the Stroke Association in communications to our supporters over the festive season.